-- Single-Family Community - Retain and preserve the character of the existing single-family community by confirming the existing R-60 Zone. - Provide technical assistance to homeowners. - Kennewick Mid Density Residential (transition into Hampshire Gardens) - Reconfirm the existing R-30 zoning. - Maintain the existing affordable housing that transitions into the single-family community. - Sligo Creek Parkway - Rezone the WSSC properties from O-M to R-60.
+- Single-Family Community - Retain and preserve the character of the existing single-family community by confirming the existing R-60 Zone. - Restore, maintain, and improve the infrastructure by providing sidewalks, curbs, lighting, landscaping, and other improvements as needed to complete the streets. - Provide technical assistance to homeowners. - Kennewick Mid Density Residential (transition into Hampshire Gardens) - Reconfirm the existing R-30 zoning. - Maintain the existing affordable housing that transitions into the single-family community. - Sligo Creek Parkway - Rezone the WSSC properties from O-M to R-60.